Seven/NEO: Design

 Together with the other buildings in the Net Metropolis, Seven/NEO is designed for sustainability.
 The skyscraper has passive external shading devices, roof mounted vertical access wind turbines, and a graywater reuse system designed to irrigate all on site landscaping.
 The towers are orientated to rotate of the other axis to allow natural light into the building and harness maximum sunlight penetration.
 Interior columns are also minimized to provide floor efficiency and every floor plate is flexible to accommodate differing tenant demands.

-Location

-The Seven/NEO is built along 5th Ave., one of the main thoroughfares in Fort Bonifacio (Bonifacio Global City).
-It is on the same street as the Sun Life Centre, another green building certified by LEED and within the same block of major entertainment and dining complexes in BGC: Bonifacio High Street and The Fort Strip.